-1. The serving of hard liquor is not permitted.
+- 1. The serving of hard liquor is not permitted. - 2.
 Alcohol service will be permitted at student receptions only when the student presenters are over 21 years of age.
-In the case of a group presentation the majority of students must be over 21.
+In the case of a group presentation the majority of students must be over 21. - 3.
 The Cooper Union has a New York State Liquor Authority permit for the serving of wine and beer at student events.
 Such serving will be limited to those persons who can prove attainment of the minimum legal drinking age in New York State of 21 years.
 To facilitate quick identification of students of legal age at the point of service, a process of carding that requires the presentation of a Cooper Union ID will be carried out by a security guard available solely for that purpose and paid for by the student exhibitors.
-There are no exceptions to this requirement.

-4. Such events must include the serving of food, in sufficient amount for the number attending, and the displaying of a variety of non-alcoholic beverages must be featured as prominently as alcoholic beverages and dispensed in the same area.

-5. The promotion of alcohol in advertisements for events is not permitted.

-6. Event sponsors must not only refuse to serve alcoholic beverages to anyone who appears intoxicated, but also must provide appropriate assistance to such persons.
-Assistance may include, but is not limited to, providing safe transportation arrangements for intoxicated guests and arranging for medical help.

-7. State law requires that a U.S. or Canadian driver's license or non-driver identification card, a valid passport or an ID issued by the U.S. Armed Forces must be used as written evidence of age for procuring alcoholic beverages.

-8. The amount of alcohol permitted shall reflect the number of students over 21 years of age at the event, as approved by the dean, and in no case shall exceed 48 (12 oz.) cans or bottles of beer or 12 (750 ml.) bottles of wine.
+There are no exceptions to this requirement. - 4.
+Such events must include the serving of food, in sufficient amount for the number attending, and the displaying of a variety of non-alcoholic beverages must be featured as prominently as alcoholic beverages and dispensed in the same area. - 5.
+The promotion of alcohol in advertisements for events is not permitted. - 6.
+Event sponsors must not only refuse to serve alcoholic beverages to anyone who appears intoxicated, but also must provide appropriate assistance to such persons.
+Assistance may include, but is not limited to, providing safe transportation arrangements for intoxicated guests and arranging for medical help. - 7.
+State law requires that a U.S. or Canadian driver's license or non-driver identification card, a valid passport or an ID issued by the U.S. Armed Forces must be used as written evidence of age for procuring alcoholic beverages. - 8.
+The amount of alcohol served at a student reception shall not exceed 48 (12 oz.) cans or bottles of beer or 12 (750 ml.) bottles of wine.